Forecast issued at 4:31 pm EDT on Friday 24 October 2014.

 - Fire Danger

-Cloudy.
-Very high chance of showers.
-The chance of a thunderstorm along the coastal fringe.
-Light winds becoming south to southeasterly 15 to 25 km/h during the afternoon.
-Overnight temperatures falling to between 7 and 11 with daytime temperatures reaching between 13 and 20.
+Mostly sunny.
+Slight (20%) chance of a shower.
+The chance of a thunderstorm in the north in the afternoon and evening.
+Winds northwesterly 25 to 35 km/h turning west to southwesterly 15 to 25 km/h during the afternoon.
+Overnight temperatures falling to between 14 and 18 with daytime temperatures reaching 33 to 41.

 Tuesday 28 October